MicrosoftDocs/sql-docs/docs/database-engine/availability-groups/windows/domain-independent-availability-groups.md

 ![Successful configuration of DNS suffix][4]

   > [!NOTE]
-  > If you have a static DNS that is being updated by a writeable DNS server, you will need to have a process in place to update the static DNS server before you perform a failover as otherwise the network name will not come online.
+  > If you are using multiple subnets, and have a static DNS, you will need to have a process in place to update the DNS record associated with the listener before you perform a failover as otherwise the network name will not come online.

 ## Create a Domain Independent Availability Group